philips/inkpalm-5-adb-english/README.md

-# Xiaomi Inkpalm 5 E-reader ADB commands list.
+# Xiaomi Inkpalm 5 English Configuration

-It has been mentioned that in 2023 many Inkpalm devices started shipping with English enabled by default.
+In 2023 many Inkpalm 5 devices started shipping with English enabled by default.
 See this [discussion for more information](https://github.com/philips/inkpalm-5-adb-english/issues/6).
 If your device didn't ship with this new firmware you can follow the old instructions to [change language of Xiaomi Inkpalm 5 to English via ADB](english-adb.md).

 Once you have the Inkpalm 5 in the English mode you can take some additional steps to improve the device.